Skip to main content

 What to Pack

-Waterproof walking boots with good tread - Belgian cobblestones become slippery when wet, and you'll encounter them daily
+Comfortable waterproof walking shoes with good tread - cobblestones get dangerously slippery when wet, and you'll be walking 8-12 km (5-7.5 miles) daily in cities.
+Leather-soled shoes are a liability

 Insider Knowledge